amelieBNPP/openclassroom_projet9_django/README.md

 - The website is responsive and can be used for computer or smartphone screen

 ### About website
-The aim of this project is to develop a website **LITEREVIEW** that allow to ask review about a book.
+The aim of this project is to develop a website **LITReview** that allow to ask review about a book.
 1. User can register/login
 2. User can create a ticket to request a review
 3. User can add review about a book